 Protect Yourself With A Caller ID App

-In order to protect yourself from phone scams, be sure to download a caller ID app on your phone.
+In order to protect yourself from phone scams, be sure to download an iPhone caller ID app.

 An app like this will help you identify the unwanted calls and block them!